Driverless cars – are these really the future of transportation, or a passing tech fad?

-But until AI tech is sophisticated enough to drive somewhere like a school crossing without any danger to pedestrians, governments won’t allow cars to drive without a human behind the wheel.
+But, until AI tech is sophisticated enough to drive somewhere like a school crossing without any danger to pedestrians, most, though not all, governments won’t allow cars to drive without a human seated behind the wheel.

 Why should this matter to you?
-Because some drivers are feeling safe enough to leave the driver's seat while their car's in motion, putting pedestrians (and themselves) at risk.
+Because some drivers are feeling safe enough to leave the driver's seat while their car is in motion, putting pedestrians (and themselves) at risk.
 It's vitally important that the autonomous vs driverless distinction become more clear to the public.

 Why driverless cars?

 For commuters, the answer is obvious: a chance to catch some extra shut-eye, get work done or watch Netflix instead of spending hours navigating through traffic.

 But why have companies invested an estimated $80 billion and years of work into this technology?

 For starters, it could simply be a case of jumping on the bandwagon.
 Pretty much every major car company has developed or implemented some kind of autopilot technology into their cars.
 Not having that tech available could make a brand look out of date.

 But, at least some companies have bold business plans for self-driving tech beyond just fitting in with everyone else.